Happy Chappy Rose flowers

 Spread: 3 feet

 Attractive colourful groundcover rose perfect for borders; blooms appear in dark and light shades of pink and orange with yellow centers with five petals each; very disease resistant, remove dead blooms to encourage re-blooming

 Happy Chappy Rose is bathed in stunning lightly-scented rose flowers with tomato-orange overtones and yellow eyes at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
 The fruits are showy red hips displayed in late fall.